 Physical therapy is widely considered one of the best nonsurgical options for anyone struggling to recovery from an injury, particularly in the back or neck.
 After a major surgery, it can help slowly rebuild lost muscle mass and increase mobility.
 When performed correctly, it can be incredibly effective.
 Unfortunately, the reality is that it will take time, patience and perseverance in order to get better.
-Here are a few tips from the doctors at the Rehabilitation Clinic at Siriroj International Hospital to bear in mind as you cope with pain during physical therapy.
+Here are a few tips from our doctors at the Rehabilitation Clinic to bear in mind as you cope with pain during physical therapy.

 Listen to your body and don’t push yourself too hard